 Example Sources of Indirect Costs

-Traditionally, indirect costs for such firms are manufacturing overhead expenses they cannot assign directly to specific product units.
-Instead, they allocate these costs to specific production runs, batches, or time periods.
+Traditionally, "indirect costs" for such firms are manufacturing overhead expenses they cannot assign directly to specific product units.
+Instead, they allocate these costs to specific production runs, batches, or periods.
 These might include indirect costs such as the following:

 - Materials purchase order costs.

 Firms typically do not order materials for each product unit, but instead, for entire batch runs.
 They may also order supplies to cover a specific time span.